open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

+This field maps to the same object as created for BT-262-Lot.
-<a href="operations.md#get-the-item-for-a-procurementprojectlot">Get the item for the ProcurementProjectLot</a> and map to its `.classification.id`.
+<a href="operations.md#get-the-item-for-a-procurementprojectlot">Get the item for the ProcurementProjectLot</a> and map to its `.classification.id`.'

 ```xml
 <cac:MainCommodityClassification>